DataDog/documentation/content/en/tracing/trace_collection/automatic_instrumentation/single-step-apm.md

 The `DD_ADMISSION_CONTROLLER_AUTO_INSTRUMENTATION_CONTAINER_REGISTRY` environment variable in the Datadog Cluster Agent configuration specifies the registry used by the Admission Controller.
 The default value is `gcr.io/datadoghq`.

-You can pull the tracing library from a different registry by changing it to `docker.io/datadog`, `public.ecr.aws/datadog`, or another URL if you are hosting the images in a local container registry.
+You can pull the APM SDK from a different registry by changing it to `docker.io/datadog`, `public.ecr.aws/datadog`, or another URL if you are hosting the images in a local container registry.

 For instructions on changing your container registry, see [Changing Your Container Registry][30].